Aaron Brant

-Aaron Brant (born September 16, 1984) is a former American football offensive tackle.
-He was originally drafted by the Chicago Bears of the National Football League (NFL) in the seventh round of the 2007 NFL Draft.
+Aaron Brant (born September 16, 1984) is an American former professional football offensive tackle.
+He was selected by the Chicago Bears of the National Football League (NFL) in the seventh round of the 2007 NFL draft.

-High school career
+Early life

 Brant attended Wahlert High School in Dubuque, Iowa, where he was named 1st Team All-State as a senior.

 College career

 Brant played college football at Iowa State University.
 In the 2003 season, Brant played offensive guard before moving to offensive tackle in the 2004 season.
 Before Brant's final season in 2006, he was ranked among the top 13 offensive tackles in college football by the Sporting News.